 Place the machine directly on a secure, level surface or on a recommended undercarriage or trailer.
 The machine may topple over if this procedure is not followed.
-The max weight the lift bale is rated for is in the TECHNICAL SPECIFICATIONS on page A-1 section.
+The max weight the lift bale is rated for is in the Technical specifications section.